Antique Milk Green Glass Knob (Jadeite) - Hole through center.

 PLEASE NOTE: AS WE HAVE STATED, HANDMADE GLASS IS LIKE CLOTH FROM DIFFERENT BATCHES.
 WE KEEP AN EYE ON COLORS.
 THIS PARTICULAR ORDER OF KNOBS DO NOT MATCH THE PULLS AS WELL AS WE LIKE -- IF THEY ARE A COUPLE OF FEET FROM EACH OTHER, YOU PROBABLY WILL NOT NOTICE THE DIFFERENCE -- SO ORDER AT YOUR RISK IF TRYING TO MATCH IN CLOSE PROXIMITY.
 OR ORDER A DIFFERENT SIZE KNOB --THE OTHER SIZES MATCH.

-Old fashion style milk green knob will be admired by all that see it and was recently featured on the DIY blog At the Picket Fence as seen in the additional images.
+Old fashion style milk green knob will be admired by all that see it and was recently featured on the DIY blogs At the Picket Fence and Fern Avenue as seen in the additional images.

 This glass knob comes with screw that is held in place by chrome plated nut.
 Great for cabinets or drawers.